junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 Castiel screams in pain in his true voice.
 The time dimension echoes his sound.
 Raphael laughs behind him in satisfaction.

 "I can smell your bleeding grace from two galaxies away, Castiel."
 Raphael tells him, the satisfying tone is still there.
-"Let alone that human you hang out with, Bobby gave us a loud and clear coordinate.
+"Let alone that human you hang out with, gave us a loud and clear coordinate.
 So give up, Castiel, you can't hide from me in any time or space.
 I will always find you, and I will always destroy you."

 The second swing of cutting comes from the other side, Cas hears it coming before it hits him, he ducks sideways.
-The archangel's feathers are like natural angel blade, it scratches his innermost ring, missing the heart of his essence by mere inches.
+The archangel's feathers are like natural angel blades, they scratch his innermost ring, missing the heart of his essence by mere inches.

 He could be killed any minute now.
 Cas thinks bitterly.
 And then Dean and Sam would be trapped in the western wasteland in the past, forever.
 They won't even reach the time when the first Impala was ever produced when they die of old age -- if they die of old age.
 They won't ever come back home again.